 - Section 508 covers information and communications technology.
 It requires federal agencies’ information and communications technology to be accessible to people with disabilities—including job applicants.
 While Section 508 only applies to federal agencies, many private employers have adapted its standards as a way to ensure their technology infrastructure—including technology related to opportunities for professional development and other means of advancement — is accessible.

 The President of the United States can issue Executive Orders (EOs) to manage the operations of the executive branch of government.
 President Biden released Executive Order 14035 in 2021 to address Diversity, Equity, Inclusion and Accessibility in the Federal Workforce.
 The EO establishes that the Federal Government must be a model for diversity, equity, inclusion and accessibility (DEIA).
 It also outlines procedures to advance these priorities across the federal workforce.
-EARN offers a fact sheet (PDF) and themes document (PDF) to help federal employers better understand the requirements of EO 14035.
-Visit EARN’s History of Federal Disability Employment Efforts webpage for an overview of Executive Orders and Management Directives related to federal employment of people with disabilities.
+EARN offers a factsheet and themes document to help federal employers better understand the requirements of EO 14035.
+To learn more about EO 14035, visit the EO 14035 Info Center.